come up with an idea for an event and apply to present it as part of the festival

 You’ll need to complete the attached Event Submission Form and we’d like your ideas as soon as possible but the final deadline will be 5pm on 29 November 2019.

 We are open to all suggestions and adopt an expansive interpretation of the terms ‘ideas’ and ‘politics’, especially if your proposal is an imaginative and provocative event.
 Our contributors include a wide range of individuals and organisations including community groups, colleges, artists, arts organisations, businesses, cultural groups, charities etc. You may have an idea for an event around a particular issue or idea – perhaps a debate, café discussion topic, exhibition, workshop or kids offering.
 You may simply have a suggestion for a high profile speaker that we can invite or an interest in programming events in the following categories:

 The festival has to be engaging and accessible for the wider community, and deliverable from a logistical and financial point of view.
 If you have funding for an event or idea, please let us know.
 If there are particular audiences you would like to reach, tell us who they are.
 We would prefer if your proposal is original and not a repeat event.

 how do I get involved?

-We have an open response method, asking that you use the submission form with as much detail as possible.
+We ask that you complete the submission form with as much detail as possible.
 Your submission will be acknowledged, before being considered alongside other ideas at festival programming meetings.
-Shortlisted suggestions will be taken forward and the final decision will be made by 16 December 2018 .
+Shortlisted suggestions will be taken forward and the final decision will be made by 10 December 2019

 - Your event(s) should be open to the public and be as cheap as possible – preferably free.